 “Mofongo with shrimp is one of my favorite dishes,” homecook bex travesti told Familia Kitchen when she sent us her family-famous recipe for this mashed-plátano dish.
 “It is often my first meal I seek out when I’m in Puerto Rico.
 In my opinion, this dish is the greatest representation of Puerto Rican food.”

-Though she lives in Iowa today, Bex grew up in Chicago in a Puerto Rican–Polish family.
+Though she lives in Iowa today, Bex grew up in Chicago in a Puerto Rican and Polish family.
 Her dad is the Boricua, born in Humacao, a small city in the southeast of the island.
 From a young age, Bex loved to spend time in the cocina and learned to cook her way home to both sides of her heritage.
 Make that three sides: She also mastered recipes honoring her husband’s Mexican roots.
-To taste her Mexican cocina chops, check out Bex’s shrimp ceviche, a Familia Kitchen Recipe Contest No. 1 winner.
+To taste her Mexican cocina chops, check out Bex’s shrimp ceviche, a Familia Kitchen Recipe Contest of the month winner.
 (We love her ceviche so much, it’s in our Recetario Cocina Familia.)

 Bex’s favorite way to eat mofongo is topped with blackened shrimp.
 “In my recipe, I included chicharron or pork rinds, which is a traditional way to make this dish, but definitely optional if you don’t eat meat.
 Some purists will also balk at store- bought chicharrón,” she says, “But do what speaks to you.”